benmaier/cCartogram/README.md

 # cCartogram

-A python wrapper for Mark Newman's C-library to compute cartograms using the method by
+A Python wrapper for Mark Newman's C-library to compute cartograms using the method by
 [Gastner and Newman (2004)](http://www.pnas.org/cgi/content/abstract/101/20/7499]).